-Notification No. CSR/ 21 /2013
+Notification No. CSR/ 17/14

-It is notified for the information of all concerned that in terms of the provisions of Section 54 of the Calcutta University Act, 1979, (as amended), and, in exercise of his powers under 9(6) of the said Act, the Vice-Chancellor has, by an order dated 31.07.2013, approved the Revised Regulations and Syllabi for the M.Tech.
-Courses of Study in Radio Physics and Electronics, and, VLSI design under this University as laid down in the accompanying pamphlet.
+It is notified for the information of all concerned that in terms of the provisions of Section 54 of the Calcutta University Act, 1979, (as amended), and, in exercise of his powers under 9(6) of the said Act, the Vice-Chancellor has, by an order dated 07.05.2014, approved the Revised Regulations, Course Structure and detailed Syllabi for M.Tech.
+Courses in (i) Radio Physics and Electronics and (ii) VLSI Design under this University as laid down in the accompanying pamphlet.

-The above will be effective from the academic session 2013-2014.
+The above shall take effect from the academic year 2013-14 and onwards.

-SENATE HOUSE KOLKATA-700073 The 22nd August, 2013
+SENATE HOUSE KOLKATA-700073 The 23rd May, 2014

-(Prof. Basab Chaudhuri) Registrar
+(Prof. Basab Chaudhuri)

+Registrar